March 2024 - Hidden Talents ABA

 Elopement, or wandering off, is a common concern among parents of children with autism.
 To address this, teach your child their full name, address, and your phone number.
 You can also consider using safety devices like GPS trackers designed for children with autism.

-Remember, each child with autism is unique and may require different approaches.
+Remember, we are here for you and your child.
+Each child with autism is unique and may require different approaches.
 What works for one child might not work for another.
 It’s crucial to remain patient, persistent, and positive while teaching safety skills.
 Over time, with consistent effort, your child can learn to navigate the world safely and independently.

 Sources: